fnando/i18n-js/README.md

 lint_scripts:
   ignore:
-    - ignore_scope # will ignore this scope on all languages
+    - "*.ignore_scope" # will ignore this scope on all languages
     - pt.another_ignore_scope # will ignore this scope only on `pt`
 ```